verilator/verilator/docs/internals.rst

 does almost the same thing, except that he has nonzero estimates for synchronization costs.

-Verilator's cost estimates are assigned by ``InstrCountCostVisitor``.
+Verilator's cost estimates are assigned by ``InstrCountVisitor``.
 This class is perhaps the most fragile piece of the multithread implementation.
 It's easy to have a bug where you count something cheap (eg. accessing one element of a huge array) as if it were expensive (eg.